yuwie10/cultivate/README.md

 There is a large spike of neutral (`compound = 0`) emails consisting mainly of single phrase or sentence messages.
 If Enron were a Cultivate client, I would recommend any message with `compound < 0` be considered negative and `compound > 0` be considered positive for the company.

 Plotting the sentiments of email messages over time reveals that sentiments remained relatively stable across the two years represented in the dataset, with the mean hovering around a neutral-positive sentiment score.
 This is to be expected from a corporate environment where most messages will be centered around business discussions.
-The line of emails at 0 represents emails where the message was a single sentence or phrase (see the example neutral sentiment emails above).

 <img src='images/sentiments-over-time.png' width='750' height='660'>